 To resize the image/PDF

-- Select the picture or PDF and then click the Point to Point Resize edit button located on the Edit Toolbar.
+- Using the Select Objects tool, select the picture or PDF, then click the Point to Point Resize edit button.

 - Choose two points on the image between which you know the distance.
 Click the first point (A) and then click the second point (B).

 - In the Point to Point Resize dialog that opens next, type in the distance between the two points you selected in Step 3, check or uncheck the Retain Aspect Ratio box, then click OK.